 One prominent function of natural language is to convey information.
 One peculiarity is that it does not do so randomly, but in a structured way, with information structuring formally recognized to be a component of grammar.
 Among all information structuring notions, focus is one primitive needed to account for all phenomena.

 Focus Manifestation in Mandarin Chinese and Cantonese: A Comparative Perspective aims to examine from a semantic perspective how syntactic structures and focus adverbs in Mandarin Chinese and semantic particles in Cantonese conspire to encode focus structures and determine focus manifestation in Chinese.
-With both as tonal languages, Mandarin Chinese and Cantonese manifest different morpho-syntactic configurations to mark focus.
-A general principle governing focus marking in Mandarin Chinese and Cantonese is given in the book, which aims to give a better understanding on the underlying principles the two used to mark additive and restrictive meanings, and related focus interpretations.
+With both being tonal languages, Mandarin Chinese and Cantonese manifest different morpho-syntactic configurations to mark focus.
+A general principle governing focus marking in Mandarin Chinese and Cantonese is given in the book, which aims to give a better understanding of the underlying principles the two use to mark additive and restrictive meanings, and related focus interpretations.
 Particular attention is also drawn to the co-occurrence of multiple forms of restrictive and additive particles in Cantonese, including adverbs, verbal suffixes and sentence-final particles.
-Linearity has shown to be an important parameter to determine how focus is structured in Cantonese.
+Linearity has been shown to be an important parameter to determine how focus is structured in Cantonese.

-This book is aimed at advanced graduate students, researchers and scholars working on Chinese linguistics, syntax and semantics, and comparative dialectal grammar.
+This book is aimed at advanced graduate students, researchers, and scholars working on Chinese linguistics, syntax and semantics, and comparative dialectal grammar.

 Table of Contents